 Reith MR, McKenna J, Wu H, Hashmi S, Cho S-H, Dash PK and Gambello MJ.
 Loss of Tsc2 in purkinje cells is associated with autistic-like behavior in a mouse model of tuberous sclerosis complex.
 Neurobiology of Disease 51:93-103, 2012.

 Menge T, Zhao Y, Zhao J, Wataha K, Gerber M, Zhang J, Letourneau P, Redell J, Shen L, Wang J, Peng Z, Kozar R, Cox CS, Khakoo AY, Holcomb JB, Dash PK and Pati S. Mesenchymal stem cells regulate blood brain barrier integrity in traumatic brain injury through production of the soluble factor TIMP3.
 Science Trans.
 Med.
 4:161ra150, 2012.

 Dash PK, Johnson D, Clark J, Orsi SA, Zhang M, Zhao J, Grill RJ, Moore AN, Pati S. Involvement of the Glycogen Synthase Kinase-3 Signaling Pathway in TBI Pathology and Neurocognitive Outcome.
-2011 PLoS One.
-Sept 15
+PLoS One.
+6(9):e24648, 2011.